2BAB/2bab-home/en/blog/2024-01-02-kotlin-sdk-callback-optimization.md

 ---
 layout: post
-date: 2024-11-02
+date: 2025-01-02
 title: "Four Ways to Optimize SDK Initialization Callbacks in Kotlin"
 tags: [kotlin, android, callback, coroutine, CompletableDeferred, Channel, Flow, enpost]
 ---

 In Android development, we often need to carefully handle the initialization and callbacks of various SDKs, especially when asynchronous operations are involved.
-In this article, we'll discuss four ways to optimize these callbacks in Kotlin, primarily using several of Google's SDKs as examples.
+In this article, we'll discuss four ways to optimize these callbacks in Kotlin, primarily using several of Google's Android SDKs as examples like Firebase, AdMob, etc.

 ## Problems with the Traditional Callback Mechanism